-What is the new Global Talent visa?
+What is a Global Talent visa?

-The UK Government has introduced a brand new work visa for talented and promising migrant workers in the fields of science, engineering, medicine, humanities, digital technology and arts and culture wishing to work in the UK.
+The UK Government has introduced a brand new work visa for talented and promising migrant workers in the fields of science, engineering, medicine, humanities, digital technology, and arts and culture wishing to work in the UK.
 The Home Office expects applicants to be leaders in their chosen field or have evidence that they have the potential to be leaders with backing from an approved endorsement body.
-The global talent visa is very similar to the former Tier 1 Exceptional Talent and is considered to be an expansion of the former route and not a replacement.
+The Global Talent visa is very similar to the former Tier 1 Exceptional Talent and is considered to be an expansion of the former route and not a replacement.

 During stage one, an endorsing body assesses your skills, abilities and achievements, and advises the Home Office of their decision on whether you should be endorsed.
 Applicants will be required to show that they fall under one of the following categories: